joshbegley/nyt-latest/README.md

 https://nytimes.com/issue/todaysinyt/2025/05/09/todays-new-york-times-international-edition

 **After the new Pope comes Sinner: Italy's sporting avatar returns to the tennis court**\
 `Sinner is Italy's chosen one.
-He also remains a divisive figure in the tennis world as he returns to the court.`\
+At the Foro Italico in Rome, his comeback from an anti-doping ban overtakes all else in tennis.`\
 https://nytimes.com/athletic/6342748/2025/05/09/jannik-sinner-tennis-comeback-italian-open/

 **IPL suspended amid tensions between India and Pakistan**\